itpd/pointnturn/README.md

 	var platform = new PNTPlatform('ws://achex.ca:4010', 'PNTC', 'PNTP');

-	// moves the platform by Step of size (1-5) which takes 300ms
+	// moves the platform by Step of size (1-3) which takes 300ms
-	// and in Direction 'L' for left and 'R' for right platform.rotate(Step, Direction);
+	// Positive goes right, negative goes left platform.rotate(Step);

 	// both Laser and Platform have switchLED() method which switches embedded LED on and off platform.switchLED();